Don’t let your children suffer emotional harm of divorce

 Emotional harm is not inevitable

 This might sound frightening, but the good news is…there are things you can do to help your children cope with the emotional strain of divorce.
-Divorcemag.com, a US-based online resource for anyone going through a divorce, gives five key tips for reducing the negative impact of divorce on children, whatever their age.
+Here are five key tips for reducing the negative impact of divorce on children, whatever their age.

 - Tell your kids you are getting divorced – and preferably do this as a couple.
-Don’t do it individually, or the children may pick up different messages from each parent and become confused.
-And don’t let them work it out from overheard conversations, telephone calls, or fights.
+Don’t do it individually, or the children may pick up different messages from each of you and become confused.
 Use simple, age-appropriate language, and be clear that this is a final decision.
-Children will cling to any hope that the divorce won’t happen if you allow any doubt to creep in.
+Children will cling to any hope that the divorce won’t happen if you allow doubt to creep in.
 Reassure them that you both will never stop loving them.

 - Keep your conflict private.
 Children are great eavesdroppers.
 But they won’t understand what they’re hearing.
-Your partner might be a tight-fisted, cold-hearted, selfish so-and-so, but it won’t help your children to hear this description, and may cause them to take sides in defence.
+Your partner may be a tight-fisted, cold-hearted, selfish so-and-so, but it won’t help your children to hear this, and may cause them to take sides in defence.
 Witnessing marital feuds will only increase your child’s anxiety and fear.
 It shatters the security and comfort of their home.

 - Establish a co-parenting relationship.
 Put your kids first.
-This may seem obvious but it often gets buried in the parents’ own emotional turmoil and pain.
+This may seem obvious but it often gets buried in the parents’ own emotional upheaval.
 A parent plan will reduce the scope for conflict about contact arrangements.
-Children cope much better with divorce if they have access to both parents and if they observe both parents behaving responsibly.
+Children cope much better with divorce if they have access to both parents and they observe both parents behaving responsibly.
 This includes paying maintenance on time and sticking to agreements.

 - Keep the cost of the divorce to yourselves.
 This is more relevant if you have adolescent children, who will understand the implications of a costly legal battle.
-They may lose respect for you for being unable to reach agreement without a protracted dispute.
-They may also feel their needs (school trip, sports equipment, etc.) are neglected if the family’s financial resources are all being diverted to the divorce.
+They may feel their needs (school trip, sports equipment, etc.) are neglected if the family’s financial resources are all being diverted to the divorce.

 - Bide your time when it comes to new romantic interests.
-Especially if the new relationship pre-dates the divorce, don’t rush into introducing a partner to your children.
-If the relationship contributed to the divorce, your child may bitterly resent the partner – or you – for breaking up the family.
-Even where some months have elapsed before you meet someone new, take your time to bring them into the family sphere.
+Don’t rush into introducing a new partner to your children.
+Take your time to bring them into the family sphere.
 Children need to adjust to divorce and forge new relationships with newly single parents before being thrust into another unfamiliar situation.
 It’s also a good idea to wait until the relationship is serious to introduce the partner.
 Your kids don’t need another break-up on their hands.

 Keep an eye on your kids

 Most importantly, reassure your children regularly that you love them.
 Ensure they feel safe and secure, whatever is going on around them.
 If your child is worried about abandonment or losing a parent, or frightened they might not have enough to eat in future or might have to move away from their friends, they will suffer anxiety.
-They may not – most likely will not – voice these fears.
+They are unlikely to voice or even to acknowledge these fears.
 But you can pre-empt them by making your children feel loved and nurtured.

-If you have teenagers, pay attention to them.
+If you have teenagers, pay particular attention to them.
 Look out for behaviour changes and any shift in social patterns.
-Teens are volatile at the best of times, but if you are concerned, seek professional help early.
+If you are concerned, seek professional help early.
 Don’t assume your adolescent’s erratic behaviour is just normal teenage angst.
-Research suggests that teenage children of divorced parents who remain aware of their teens’ activities and friends are less likely to have behaviour issues and corresponding academic problems.
+Research suggests that teenage children of divorced parents who remain aware of their teens’ activities and friends are less likely to have behaviour issues and associated academic problems.

 Look after yourself

 It’s hard to be a good parent if you are falling apart.
-And your child – whatever their age – will sense your tension.
+Your child – whatever their age – will sense your tension.
 Even infants react to stress in parents, especially mothers.
 Seek professional help if you’re struggling.
-Counselling or therapy can help you adjust to the changes in your life and learn how to help your children cope.
+Counselling or therapy can help you adjust to the changes in your life and teach you how to help your children cope.
 Don’t neglect self-care.
 It is not selfish to take time for yourself – it is essential to your ability to keep going.

 Get professional help with parenting issues